-The SystemVerilog DirectC Interface supports only SystemVerilog data types, which are the sole data types that can cross the boundary between SystemVerilog and a foreign language in either direction (i.e., when a foreign function is called from SystemVerilog code or an exported SystemVerilog function is called from a foreign code).
+The SystemVerilog DPI supports only SystemVerilog data types, which are the sole data types that can cross the boundary between SystemVerilog and a foreign language in either direction.
 On the other hand, the data types used in C code shall be C types; hence, the duality of types.

-A value that is passed through the DirectC Interface is specified in SystemVerilog code as a value of System-Verilog type, while the same value shall be specified in C code as a value of C type.
-Therefore, passing a value through the DirectC Interface takes a pair of matching type definitions: the SystemVerilog definition and C definition.
+A value that is passed through the Direct Programming Interface is specified in SystemVerilog code as a value of SystemVerilog type, while the same value shall be specified in C code as a value of C type.
+Therefore, a pair of matching type definitions is required to pass a value through DPI: the SystemVerilog definition and the C definition.

 It is the user's responsibility to provide these matching definitions.
-A tool (such as the SystemVerilog compiler) can facilitate this by generating C type definitions for the SystemVerilog definitions used in the DirectC interface for external and exported functions.
+A tool (such as a SystemVerilog compiler) can facilitate this by generating C type definitions for the SystemVerilog definitions used in the DirectC interface for external and exported functions.

 Some SystemVerilog types are directly compatible with C types; defining a matching C type for them is straightforward.
-There are, however, SystemVerilog-specific types, namely packed types (arrays, structures, and unions), 2-state or 4-state, which have no natural correspondence in C. DirectC does not require any particular representation of such types and does not impose any restrictions on SystemVerilog implementation.
+There are, however, SystemVerilog-specific types, namely packed types (arrays, structures, and unions), 2-state or 4-state, which have no natural correspondence in C. DPI does not require any particular representation of such types and does not impose any restrictions on SystemVerilog implementation.
 This allows implementors to choose the layout and representation of packed types that best suits their simulation performance.

-- While not specifying the actual representation of packed types, this C-layer interface defines a canonical representation of packed 2-state and 4-state arrays.
+While not specifying the actual representation of packed types, this C-layer interface defines a canonical representation of packed 2-state and 4-state arrays.
 This canonical representation is actually based on Verilog legacy Programming Language Interface's (PLI's) avalue/bvalue representation of 4-state vectors.
 Library functions provide the translation between the representation used in a simulator and the canonical representation of packed arrays.
-There are also functions for bit selects and limited part selects for packed arrays, which do not require the use of the canonical representation. - Formal arguments in SystemVerilog can be specified as open arrays solely in the external declarations; exported SystemVerilog functions can not have formal arguments specified as open arrays.
-A formal argument is an open array when a range of one or more of its dimensions is unspecified (denoted in SystemVerilog by using square brackets ([])).
-This is solely a relaxation of the argument-matching rules.
+There are also functions for bit selects and limited part selects for packed arrays, which do not require the use of the canonical representation.

+Formal arguments in SystemVerilog can be specified as open arrays solely in external declarations; exported SystemVerilog functions can not have formal arguments specified as open arrays.
+A formal argument is an open array when a range of one or more of its dimensions is unspecified (denoted in SystemVerilog by using empty square brackets ([])).
+This corresponds to a relaxation of the argument-matching rules.
 An actual argument shall match the formal one regardless of the range(s) for its corresponding dimension(s), which facilitates writing a more general C code that can handle SystemVerilog arrays of different sizes.

-The C-layer of the DirectC Interface basically uses normalized ranges.
+The C-layer of the DPI basically uses normalized ranges.
 Normalized ranges mean [n-1:0] indexing for the packed part (packed arrays are restricted to one dimension) and [0:n-1] indexing for a dimension in the unpacked part of an array.
 Normalized ranges are used for the canonical representation of packed arrays in C and for System Verilog arrays passed as actual arguments to C, with the exception of the actual arguments for open arrays.
 The elements of an open array can be accessed in C by using the same range of indices as defined in System Verilog for the actual argument for that open array and the same indexing as in SystemVerilog.